vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 All target users must have a ***Microsoft Defender for Office 365 Plan 2*** (add-on licenses or included in subscriptions such as Microsoft 365 E5).

 ### 2: Report message button
-You should start by enabling your users to report malicious email messages using the built-in Report button, which is also required for this attack simulation training.
+You should start by enabling your users to report email messages from the attack simulation using the built-in Report button, which is required for this training.
 If you haven’t already, [activate the built-in Report button](https://learn.microsoft.com/en-us/defender-office-365/submissions-user-reported-messages-custom-mailbox?view=o365-worldwide#use-the-microsoft-defender-portal-to-configure-user-reported-settings).

 > If you are still using the Microsoft Report Message or Report Phishing add-ins, consider [transitioning to the built-in report button](https://learn.microsoft.com/en-us/defender-office-365/submissions-users-report-message-add-in-configure).
 These add-ins have security vulnerabilities that make them unsafe for your organization and will be deprecated over time.